MLS Cup: Champions

 The winner of Major League Soccer's MLS Cup, the final match of the MLS Cup Playoffs, determines that season's league champion.
 The playoff tournament is organized by the league at the conclusion of the regular season in a format similar to other North American professional sports leagues.
-The tournament is open to the top seven clubs of the Eastern and Western Conferences.
+The tournament is open to the top nine clubs of the Eastern and Western Conferences.

 The first MLS Cup final was played on October 20, 1996.
-To date, the record for the most championships is held by the Los Angeles Galaxy with five cup titles.
+To date, the record for the most championships is held by the LA Galaxy with six cup titles.
 The record for the most championships lost is held by the New England Revolution, who lost the game five times during their history.
 The championship has been won by the same team in two or more consecutive years on three occasions.